devyncunningham/majora/README.md

       styles.xml
 ```

 Each `mipmap-*` folder should contain its appropriate `ic_launcher.png` file.
+Each subdirectory in `assets/` should also contain a `styles.xml`.
 These assets will be copied when MajoraJS runs.

 ## Usage